Does California Law Have Special Rules For App-Based Delivery Drivers?

-If you use your personal vehicle to transport individuals or goods for an app based service, Proposition 22 may apply to you.
+If you use your personal vehicle to transport individuals or goods for an app-based service, Proposition 22 may apply to you.

-What does Proposition 22 provided for drivers?
+What does Proposition 22 provide for drivers?

 Despite being classified as “independent contractors,” app-based drivers do receive some protections under Proposition 22.
-Proposition 22 provides that drivers receive at least 120 percent of the local minimum while actively driving (when actually driving a person or delivery to their destination).
-Drivers also provides 0.30 reimbursement per engaged mile (this amount may increase with inflation) and health care stipend for those who work more than 15 hours per week.
+Proposition 22 provides that drivers receive at least 120 percent of the local minimum while actively driving (when actually driving a person or delivering to their destination).
+Drivers also receive 0.30 reimbursement per engaged mile (this amount may increase with inflation) and health care stipend for those who work more than 15 hours per week.